RicoJia/The-Dream-Robot/src/dream_mobile_platform/README.md

    ```
    - Or on the robot, start the byobu services using "dream_byobu". `dream_byobu <-l> <-b>`
      - Each input arg is optional.
 See documentation with `dream_byobu -h`
+6. Onboard package building
+    - We are skipping catkin-building some offline packages.
+Check out their CMakeLists.txt

 ### Simulation